Nicolas Aube-Kubel, Avalanche rally to defeat Kraken - NewsBreak

 He signed as a free agent with Seattle over the summer.

-Colorado played without captain Gabriel Landeskog, who was placed in health and safety protocols earlier Monday.
+Colorado played without captain Gabriel Landeskog, who was placed in health and safety protocol earlier Monday.

 The Avalanche trailed 3-1 with about six minutes left in the second period but rallied to tie it midway through the third.
 Kadri put them ahead at 14:17 of the third with his 13th goal of the season.

-Colorado jumped on top in the first period when Logan O’Connor backhanded a pass to Aube-Kubel as he came down the slot, and his wrister beat Grubauer at 5:50.
+Colorado jumped on top in the first period when Logan O’Connor backhanded a pass to Aube-Kubel as he came down the slot, and Aube-Kubel’s wrister beat Grubauer at 5:50.

-The Kraken tied it when Johansson deflected Jordan Eberle’s shot by Francouz at 9:16 of the first.
+The Kraken tied it on a power play when Johansson deflected Jordan Eberle’s shot by Francouz at 9:16 of the first.
 It was Johansson’s third goal of the season.

-Seattle took a 2-1 lead early in the second period when McCann had the puck along the left boards and sent a sharp-angle shot through traffic and under Francouz’s left arm and in at 4:49.
+Seattle took a 2-1 lead early in the second period.
+McCann had the puck along the left boards and sent a sharp-angle shot through traffic and under Francouz’s left arm and in at 4:49.
 It was his 14th of the season.

 The Kraken extended the lead to 3-1 when Blackwell redirected Jamie Oleksiak’s shot past Francouz at 14:20.
 It was his third of the season.

-The Avalanche got one back before the second intermission when Aube-Kubel knocked the rebound off Grubauer, and the puck trickled in to make it 3-2 with three minutes left in the period.
+The Avalanche got one back before the second intermission when Aube-Kubel knocked a rebound off Grubauer and the puck trickled in to make it 3-2 with three minutes left in the period.

 It was Aube-Kubel’s fourth of the season.

-Note: EditorsNote: adds “on a power play” in ninth graf